Economy of Finland: Pulp and paper industry

 Forest products has been the major export industry in the past, but diversification and growth of the economy has reduced its share.
 In the 1970s, the pulp and paper industry accounted for half of Finnish exports.
 Although this share has shrunk, pulp and paper is still a major industry, with 52 sites across the country.
 Several of large international corporations in this business are based in Finland.
 Stora Enso and UPM were placed No. 1 and No. 3 by output in the world, both producing more than ten million tons.
 M-real and Myllykoski also appear on the top 100 list.

 Energy industry

+One half of all the energy consumed in Finland goes to industry, one fifth to heating buildings and one fifth to transport.